COVID-19 Service Changes:

 We also offer counselling to partners and family members.
 We aim to help you support your loved one as they face their gambling difficulties, as well as guide you on how to look after yourself through this difficult process.

-At the Gambling Treatment and Research Clinic (GTRC), we are committed to developing culturally sensitive counselling practices of the highest standards, to enhance the health and wellbeing of Aboriginal and Torres Strait Islander people.
+At the Gambling Treatment and Research Clinic (GTRC), we are aware that gambling affects Indigenous Peoples and their communities at higher rates than what are present in other populations.
+That’s why we are committed to developing culturally sensitive counselling practices of the highest standards, to enhance the health and wellbeing of Aboriginal and Torres Strait Islander people.

-Our psychologists undergo training in cultural awareness to ensure that our staff have an understanding and appreciation of the diversity of Aboriginal and Torres Strait Islander culture.
+In order to provide culturally sensitive and aware counselling, our psychologists undergo training to ensure that our staff have an understanding and appreciation of the diversity of Aboriginal and Torres Strait Islander culture.
 Most recently, our staff have undergone training with Paul Sinclair of Mirri Mirri, an Aboriginal owned company specialising in raising awareness and understanding of Indigenous cultures.

 Professor Alex Blaszczynski BA, MA, Dip Psych, PhD, MAPSs